dwhjames/datomisca/doc/getstarted.md

 So now that we have an entity in our DB, let's try to query for it.

 In Datomisca, you **write your queries in Datalog exactly in the same way as Clojure**.
-What Datomisca provides on top of that is that, based on Scala’s 2.10 macros, it **validates the syntax of you query at compile-time and also deduce the number of input/output parameters** (more features are also in the roadmap).
+Leveraging Scala’s 2.10 macros, Datomisca **validates the syntax of your query at compile-time and also deduces the number of input/output parameters** (more features are also in the roadmap).

 Let's write a "find person by name" query: